kubecost/docs/aws-cloud-integrations.md

 > If you believe you have the correct permissions, but cannot access the Billing and Cost Management page, have the owner of your organization's root account follow these instructions [https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/control-access-billing.html](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/control-access-billing.html#ControllingAccessWebsite-Activate)

-This step should take AWS several hours to complete, wait until it is finished before continuing to the next step
+AWS may take several hours to publish data, wait until this is complete before continuing to the next step

 ## Step 2: Setting up Athena